 There are more people living in the Clemson City Center neighborhood employed as sales and service workers (57.4%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Clemson City Center neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Clemson City Center neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.7% of the households here have four, five, or more cars.
 That is more cars per household than in 96.0% of the neighborhoods in the nation.

 Did you know that the Clemson City Center neighborhood has more British ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.3% of this neighborhood's residents have British ancestry.